 To see last year’s work go to Diary 2018

-Clevedon School – extending the informal trail to facilitate exploration by forest school students by selectively cutting back bramble and holm oak and clearing fallen logs
+Clevedon School – extending the informal trail by selectively cutting back bramble and holm oak and clearing fallen logs, to facilitate exploration by forest school students

 The last chance to cut the hedge at Quinney’s Wood before spring.
 A number of spindle and wayfaring trees are left uncut to grow higher and produce flowers and fruit.